cccbr/runningatower/content/docs/070-ringingchamber/index.md

 ![CCTV installation](cctv_350.jpg)

 CCTV.
-This may cover the ringing chamber and the bell chamber.
+This may cover the ringing room and the bell chamber.
 It is useful for visitors, who may not be able to access the tower, and for learners.

-Communication links to the body of the building, especially where the ringing chamber is separate, also need to be considered.
+Communication links to the body of the building, especially where the ringing room is separate, also need to be considered.
 The answer may be as simple as a bell pull or as complex as a telephone / visual communication system.
 This can assist with timings for services (especially weddings) and other activities within the building.

 Kitchen or at least a kettle, mugs and a means of taking the latter away for cleaning.
 These must be compliant with hygiene requirements